-In our view, for all groups concerned, the most important thing to cultivate is an ability to listen very carefully and engage with grassroots activity in a reflexive, self-aware way.
+The key questions for innovation democracy, then, are about the particular kinds of cultures that are most influential in shaping and guiding innovation.
+So, arguably, the most important qualities to cultivate in mainstream innovation processes are the abilities to listen very carefully and engage with grassroots activity in a reflexive, self-aware way.
 By this we mean first trying to understand grassroots innovation initiatives on their own terms, and the different motivations and values amongst the groups of people involved.
 What are their aspirations or needs, and why are they addressing them in the ways that they do?
 That is, a question of recognition.

 Reflexivity also means being aware of one's own position towards these initiatives and reflecting upon that carefully.
-What are the assumptions and agendas that we are bringing with your attention to grassroots innovation?
+What are the assumptions and agendas that we are bringing with our attention to grassroots innovation?
 Are there any preconceptions that need to be checked?
-This is as much about a culture of respect, care, sensitivity and transparency in articulating one's own position as it is about specific practices.
+This is as much about a culture of respect, care, sensitivity and transparency in articulating one's own position as it is about specific practices (Stirling 2016).
 It needs to run through the way we are trained, employed and cultured as engineers, researchers, policy-makers, investors, campaigners and so forth.

 None of this is to say that agreement and consensus will be reached - or should even be a major aim - nor that grassroots innovations are always right.
-That would be odd for the kind of agonistic, pluralistic and political understanding of innovation democracy that we set out in this thinkpiece.
+That would be odd for the kind of agonistic, pluralistic and political understanding of innovation democracy that we set out in this working paper.
 Rather, we are emphasising how the full range of contributions that grassroots innovation can make to innovation democracy, as set out above, will not be achieved unless and until those possibilities are recognised by all groups involved.